Hilbert Curve Projection Distance for Distribution Comparison: Proposed Method

+\begin{remark} The assumption for bounded support is commonly used in optimal transport literature \citep{fatras2020learning,piccoli2014generalized,weed2019sharp,xi2022distributional} and is essential for technical proof.
+For unbounded cases, one possible remedy is to use a bounded measurable bijective mapping $f$, such as element-wise $\tan^{-1}(\cdot)$, to transform the original measures $\mu$ and $\nu$.
+We then could get the transport plan between $f_\# \mu$ and $f_\# \nu$ based on the Hilbert curve projections where $f_\# \mu$ is the pushforward of $\mu$ by $f$, and compute the distance in the original unbounded space. \end{remark}

-According to the definition, the principle of our HCP distance is projecting high-dimensional distributions along their Hilbert curves to obtain a coupling between them and then calculating the transport distance between these two densities in the original space.
-The following theoretical results show that our HCP distance is a proper metric, and the empirical HCP distance (calculated based on samples) converges to its population counterpart at a rate of no more than $O(n^{-1/2d})$ under mild regularity conditions.
-The proof is relegated to Supplementary Material.
+According to the definition, the principle of our HCP distance is projecting high-dimensional distributions along their Hilbert curves to obtain an efficient and effective coupling between them, and then calculating the corresponding HCP distance between two distributions in the original space according to the coupling.
+The following theoretical results show that our HCP distance is a proper metric, and it is an upper bound of the $p$-Wasserstein distance.